Ford Maverick (2022): Powertrain

-A hybrid engine with an e-CVT gearbox is standard equipment on all Maverick models.
-A 2.5-liter Duratec Atkinson cycle inline-four gasoline engine paired with an electric motor produces a combined 191 hp at 5600 rpm.
+A hybrid engine with an eCVT gearbox is standard equipment on all Maverick models.
+A 2.5-liter iVCT Atkinson cycle inline-four gasoline engine paired with an electric motor produces a combined 191 hp at 5600 rpm.
 The engine produces 155 lbft of torque at 4000 rpm, and the hybrid system produces 173 lbft of torque.

+The electric motor was designed in-house by Ford and manufactured by Toshiba, using the same footprint and transmission connections as the Ford Escape which shares the same C2 platform, reducing development time and costs.

-A 2.0-liter EcoBoost turbocharged four-cylinder gasoline engine is optional.
-This engine produces 250 hp at 5500 rpm and 277 lbft of torque at 3000 rpm, and is paired with an 8-speed automatic transmission.
-Front-wheel drive is standard on all models, with all-wheel drive offered only with the EcoBoost engine.
+A 2.0-liter EcoBoost twin-scroll turbocharged inline-four gasoline engine is optional.
+This engine produces 250 hp at 5500 rpm and 277 lbft of torque at 3000 rpm.
+The EcoBoost is paired with an 8-speed automatic transmission.
+From the 2022-2024 model years, front-wheel drive is standard on all models, with all-wheel drive offered only with the EcoBoost engine.
+From the 2025 model refresh, hybrid powertrains add all-wheel-drive as an option from standard front-wheel-drive and the EcoBoost is only available with all-wheel-drive.

 The Maverick can tow 2,000 lb standard, with an optional upgrade to 4,000 lb when equipped with the optional EcoBoost engine, all-wheel drive, and 4K Tow Package option (which includes more robust cooling for the engine and transmission, a trailer brake controller and lower axle gear ratios).
-Also optional only on AWD models is an FX4 off-road package featuring additional traction control modes, hill descent control, skid plates, tow hooks and all-terrain tires.
+For the 2025 model year, the AWD hybrid powertrain can also be optioned with the 4K Tow Package.
+Also, optional only on XLT AWD Ecoboost models, is an FX4 off-road package featuring additional traction control modes, hill descent control, skid plates, tow hooks and all-terrain tires.

 On August 1, 2022, Ford announced a new Tremor package for 2023 Maverick AWD models at the XLT and Lariat trim levels, adding significant off-road capability to the Maverick.
 The package includes a twin-clutch rear drive unit with a differential lock feature taken from the Bronco Sport Badlands that can divert rear-axle torque to either wheel.
 It also includes a redesigned front fascia to improve the approach angle, upgraded suspension components, and a factory lift to increase ground clearance by 1" over other Maverick models, in addition to off-road features from the existing FX4 package.

 All Maverick models use a rotary gear selector knob located on the center console.

+In July 2023, Ford's CEO Jim Farley stated that 56% of buyers chose the hybrid power train for their Maverick instead of the standard 2.0L EcoBoost, even though the hybrid option was $1500 more expensive.
+Maverick remains the best selling hybrid pickup through the first half of 2025.